 The site is located a mere 240 metres from the proposed Crows Nest Metro Station.
 The Sydney Metro City & Southwest is a \$12.5 billion investment by the NSW Government in city shaping infrastructure.
 The Metro is a rapid, high frequency transport service, that will connect people to jobs and services, improving Sydney's liveability and support economic growth.
 The site is further connected to other parts of areas by bus services, with bus stops located on or opposite each of the site's boundaries providing frequent connections to the north-south and east-west.

 The Proposal

-The revised Fiveways Triangle planning proposal is entirely consistent with the vision, objectives, actions and urban design principles of the final St Leonards Crows Nest 2036 Plan.
+This planning proposal for the Fiveways Triangle is entirely consistent with the vision, objectives, actions, urban design principles and indicative built form controls of the final St Leonards Crows Nest 2036 Plan.